l7mp/mc-wan/README.md

         host: payment-v1.secure.svc.clusterset.local
 ```

-Note that the VirtualServices use the ServiceImport FQDNs as `destination` services, so once we
+Note that the VirtualService uses the ServiceImport FQDNs as `destination` services, so once we
 have the SD-WAN compatible ServiceImport/ServiceExport logics we do not have to add additional L7
-support.
+support, just rely on Istio to provide us the required L7 capabilities.

 Another possibility is to route requests from the clients over different SD-WAN tunnels depending
 on the HTTP headers.
 For instance, only GET requests to the `/payment` path would be routed to the